gnebbia/kb/PLUGIN.md

 In few words kb allows a user to quickly and efficiently:

-- collect items containing notes,guides,procedures,cheatsheets into
-  an organized knowledge base;
+- collect items containing notes, guides, procedures, cheatsheets into an organized knowledge base;
 - filter the knowledge base on different metadata: title, category, tags and others;